How Often To Water Pepper Plants – Pepper Watering Tips

 However, if you can’t bring yourself to ask the neighbor or a friend to swing by to give the plants water, you have other options.

 Soaker hoses are excellent for automating your irrigation.
-If you are busy, or plan to leave for an extended period of time, a soaker hose along with a hose timer will give you peace of mind.
+If you are busy, or plan to leave for an extended period of time, a soaker hose along with a hose timer will give you peace of mind that the garden is being watered.

 Calvin Thumbnail